osbert/persona-kit/README.md

 Note to get a full implementation you still have to:

 * Expose a route so clients can call verify-assertion.
+(Be sure to protect yourself from CSRF, persona-kit.friend includes weavejester/ring-anti-forgery).

 * Use the results of identity verification to set some session state.